 Fees and Rental Conditions:

-- Property Damage Protection $49
+- Property Damage Protection $59

 Please contact us for additional details regarding pricing and rates.

 Adding our Vacation Protection services can make sure your getaway goes smoothly, no matter what.
-We offer Cancellation Protection, Carefree Rental Guarantee, and Damage Protection so you can truly relax.
+We offer Cancellation Protection and Damage Protection so you can truly relax.

 There is the 2nd oldest church in the Western hemisphere in the village, several 'bird watching spots, several paths and a hike up to a huge cross on the mountain.
 A select few restaurants, and beach with umbrellas and chairs and kayaks for rent.
-Also soon to open is a zip line on the island.

 Year Purchased: 2013